LobyIO/api/SCANNER.md

 1. The Scanner recognizes a barcode (QR, Code128, EAN-13 etc.)
 2. The Scanner sends the barcode information to the endpoint
-3. Your Web Service responds to the barcode
+3. Your Web Service reads the barcode and returns a response
 4. The Scanner acts according to your Web Service response

-## Authentication

-https, bearer etc. json in body

 # Receive a scan